 The step by step booking instructions, however, were easy: I was able to put myself and the kids on the same booking, I gave my email address for all of us (they ask for one address per person) and was able to book three seats one next to the other.

-Before finalising the booking, Swissair gives you the option to choose how to receive your booking documents: posts and SMS are one of the choices and also email, is the paperless way we chose.
+Before finalising the booking, Swissair gives you the option to choose how to receive your booking documents: posts and SMS are one of the choices and also email, which is the paperless way we chose.

 It was nice to discover that, unlike other carriers serving the same journey, Swissair offers discounted kids fares that made a difference into making this family trip more affordable.